-Results: We found that one hospital included individuals that were Medicaid-eligible and for whom the facility either received payment from Medicaid, or for whom the facility did not bill Medicaid, and individuals who had third-party coverage.
+Results: We found that one hospital included individuals that were Medicaid-eligible and compensated by Medicaid, or had third-party coverage.

 We compiled a listing of unallowable charges and provided this listing to the hospitals.
 The hospitals were asked to respond to the disallowance of these charges and provide additional support for including these charges as allowable charges.